 - a.
-Approximately 21 acres of East A Resource Land, 20 acres of which are within the Applicant's proposed URA expansion site, are not serviceable by Zone 1 of the City's water system. - b.
+Approximately 20 acres of East A Resource Land, 20 acres of which are within the Applicant's proposed URA expansion site, are not serviceable by Zone 1 of the City's water system.
+(See Map below for 300-foot contour delineation between Zone 1 and Zone 2) - b.
 The information provided does describe two approaches to provide water service to these areas of East A resources lands not serviceable by Zone 1. - c.
 What is not described is if any sub areas within the other Resource Lands evaluated might also have areas that could be served in a similar manner that might also be considered reasonably serviceable by the Applicant's methodology. - d.
 The two approaches described for providing water service to the 20 acres of East A Resource Land within the Applicant's proposed URA expansion site not serviceable by Zone 1 are: - e.
 Construction of a local Zone 2 within the Applicant's proposed URA expansion site. - f.
 Extension of the City's Zone 3 service area.